hassanmajaro/phishing-email-detector/README.md

-# 🛡️ AI Phishing Email Detector
+# 🛡️ Phishing Email Detector

 A machine learning-powered phishing detector that analyzes email content and identifies suspicious patterns, including malicious URLs.
 Built with 💻 Python, 🧠 scikit-learn, and 🌐 Flask.